-Before this year’s Tour de France, EF Pro Cycling made the decision to outfit all of its riders and staff with WHOOP to monitor their physiological data and support a return to competition on a public stage.
-Similarly, the University of Tennessee chose to provide WHOOP to all of its student athletes prior to taking the field again this fall.
+Before the Tour de France, EF Pro Cycling made the decision to outfit all of its riders and staff with WHOOP to monitor their physiological data and support a return to competition on a public stage.
+Similarly, the University of Tennessee chose to provide WHOOP to all of its student athletes prior to taking the field again in the fall.

-This line of thinking is catching on outside of the sporting world as well.
-Other businesses and organizations, like Tory Burch for example, are also turning to WHOOP to help give their employees more insight into their well-being on a daily basis.
+This line of thinking soon caught on outside of the sporting world as well.
+Other businesses and organizations, like Tory Burch for example, turned to WHOOP to help give their employees more insight into their well-being on a daily basis.

 WHOOP measures respiratory rate during sleep using a phenomenon called Respiratory Sinus Arrhythmia.
 The simple explanation is that when you breathe in your heart rate increases, and when you breathe out it decreases.
 Typically people average between 12 and 20 respirations per minute (RPM).

 What stands out about respiratory rate compared to other metrics WHOOP tracks is that it’s remarkably consistent and rarely changes much from night to night.
 However, when it does change significantly, it is usually for a meaningful reason.

 And while WHOOP is not a medical device, it is the first wrist-worn wearable to have the accuracy of its respiratory rate third-party validated.